 William K. Simpson

-Frank Hole is Professor Emeritus and a Senior Research Scientist specializing in the history and development of agriculture and animal husbandry.
-He has traveled and carried out archaeological, ethnographic and land use research in the Near East, first in Iran and currently in Syria.
-Hole will receive the Farabi International Award in Tehran on October 29, 2011.
+Frank Hole is Professor Emeritus and a Senior Research Scientist specializing in the prehistoric cultures of the Near East.
+He has carried out archaeological and ethnographic fieldwork in Iran and Syria.
+Recent research in Syria, using satellite imagery, focused on the history of land use and agricultural sustainability.
+Hole received the Farabi International Award in Tehran in October 2011.

 Benjamin Harshav is the J.& H. Blaustein Professor of Hebrew Language and Literature.
 He has published widely, especially in Hebrew and in English, on literary theory, semiotics of culture, prosody, Comparative and Hebrew literature.